Graduate students in a classroom attentively listen and raise their hands to participate during an elective course session.

 Focused on the unique challenge of managing and growing small and family businesses.

-Covers skills and strategies of business to innovatively and sustainably solve problems.
+Covers the skills and strategies to build innovative, impactful, and resilient ventures.

 • Strategy and Disruption in Technology Industries